DynamicProgramming-StructuralEstimation/LandUse.jl/README.md

     ```
     (v1.2) pkg>
     ```
 4. Download this package by pasting this into the `(v1.2) pkg>` prompt and hitting enter.
-(Only works for authorized users - i.e you! :smile:)
     ```julia
     dev https://github.com/floswald/LandUse.jl.git
     ```